 Zirwat Chowdhury joins the Department of Art History at UCLA as Assistant Professor in eighteenth- and nineteenth-century European Art in July 2019.
 She is currently working on a book manuscript that traces within the intertwined networks of eighteenth-century British and South Asian art and visual culture an alternative history to the late Enlightenment conceptualizations of common sense and sympathy.

-The Ramblist is a regular column of The Rambling Reads in the form of a list of 5-10 titles that together reveal how a common thread holds together even the wildest and most wandering reveries.
+The Ramblist is a regular column of The Rambling Reads in the form of a list of 5-10 titles held together by a curious thread.
 If you’d like to write a ramblist, please get in touch with us.